DOCUMENTARY WEDDING PHOTOGRAPHY

 So, for example – during the wedding ceremony some traditional photographers might grab a few staged photographs of the couple.
 But a documentary wedding photographer might notice a child acting silly in the aisle or a grandmother wiping away tears.

 A good photographer won’t just focus on what everyone else is looking at.
-They’ll look beyond that at everything else going on, and tell stories no one is even noticing.
+They’ll look beyond that at everything else going on.

 If you’ve hired a documentary wedding photographer your photographs should have plenty of documentary, natural and candid moments in them.
 They should be like a mini movie with every moment, laugh, reaction captured.